Silence of the lamb chops

 tornadoes nov 17 2013

 The high winds and heavy rains lead to widespread tree damage and power outages.
-Dealing with a yard full of damaged trees can be an overwhelming and sickening feeling for homeowners.
-If you are a homeowner or someone who advises homeowners, there are several good resources on the web to assist with the process of assessing storm damage to trees after a storm.
+Dealing with a yard full of damaged trees can be an overwhelming and sickening feeling for homeowners.… Continue reading this article “It was a dark and stormy night”

 My favorite on-line conifer resources